Area codes 718, 347, and 929

-Area codes 718, 347, and 929 are telephone area codes in the North American Numbering Plan (NANP) for the New York City boroughs of the Bronx, Brooklyn, Queens, and Staten Island, as well as the Marble Hill section of Manhattan.
-They are part of a larger overlay plan with area code 917, which comprises all of New York City.
+Area codes 718, 347, and 929 are telephone overlay area codes in the North American Numbering Plan (NANP) for the New York City boroughs of the Bronx, Brooklyn, Queens, and Staten Island, as well as the Marble Hill section of Manhattan.
+They are part of a larger overlay complex with area code 917, which comprises all of New York City.
+Area code 718 was created in the first area code split of New York City's area code 212 on September 1, 1984.

+Area code 465 is scheduled to overlay the numbering plan area on June 18, 2026.